openchain/docs/docs/source/api/data-structures.rst

 Check-only records
 ~~~~~~~~~~~~~~~~~~

 If a record object has a null ``value`` field, the record object is called a **check-only record**, and does not cause a mutation to the record.
-It however expresses the requirement that the record (as represented by the ``key`` field) must have the version specified in the ``version`` field of the record object.
+However, it expresses the requirement that the record (as represented by the ``key`` field) must have the version specified in the ``version`` field of the record object.
 If the versions don't match, the whole mutation fails to apply.

 This provides a way to ensure that a given record has not been modified between the moment the transaction was created and the moment it gets validated, even if the record doesn't have to be modified.